rebeccavarley24/pt-web/sessions/Session 2 - Intro to HTML.md

 #### Tags within tags

 So you may notice that 'ul' and 'ol' are the first tags we've tried that don't wrap text but instead wrap other elements.
 The principle is still the same though the starts just tell the computer 'Start a list' and 'Stop a list' it's just that each item also needs to be wrapped in an item.

-Optional Extension:
-Try the following incorrect samples and see what happens:
+(Optional Extension: Try the following incorrect samples and see what happens):

 Items without a list
 ```HTML